Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Introduction

-\end{theorem} Compared to \cite{bsvTorsionHomologyArith}, Brock and Dunfield introduced the tools of minimal surfaces and harmonic expansions of harmonic functions in $\Hy$ in the proof.
-In particular, the proof of the left-hand inequality uses the uniform bounds on the principal curvatures for a stable minimal surface in a closed hyperbolic $3$-manifold and the Gauss-Bonnet theorem.
-It is interesting to note that the left-hand side has been approached by very different techniques.
-Kronheimer and Mrowka and Lin use estimates for the solutions of the Seiberg-Witten equations in \cite{kronheimer1997scalar,linMonopoleSpectral}.
-Bray and Stern in \cite{bsScalarBoundary} use the harmonic harmonic level set techniques, Bochner technique and the traced Gauss equations.
+\end{theorem} Compared to \cite{bsvTorsionHomologyArith}, Brock and Dunfield introduce the tools of minimal surfaces and harmonic expansions of harmonic functions in $\Hy$ for such inequalities.
+In particular, the proof of the left-hand inequality uses the uniform bounds on the principal curvatures for a stable minimal surface in closed hyperbolic $3$-manifolds and the Gauss-Bonnet theorem.
+By observation of Uhlenbeck \cite{closedminSurfaceHyperbolic,hass1995acy}, the Thurston norm is uniformly equivalent to the least area norm, which measures the smallest area of a surface representative dual to a cohomology class.
+Brock and Dunfield then point out the coincidence between the least area norm and the $L^1$-norm and use the Cauchy-Schwarz inequality to estimate the $L^2$-norm by the $L^1$-norm.
+We note that the left-hand inequality of \eqref{bdi} has been studied by very different techniques.
+Kronheimer and Mrowka \cite{kronheimer1997scalar} and Lin \cite{linMonopoleSpectral} use estimates on the solutions of the Seiberg-Witten equations.
+Bray and Stern \cite{bsScalarBoundary} use the harmonic level set techniques, the Bochner technique, and the traced Gauss equations.
 The proof of the right-hand inequality combines several ideas.
-It uses explicit computations for the series expansions of harmonic functions and an inequality bounding $L^{\infty}$-norm of a $1$-form in a ball by its $L^2$-norm in the same ball, reminiscent of the mean value property of harmonic functions.
-Similar $L^\infty$ estimates were done by Cerbo and Stern in \cite{dicerbo2019harmonic,dicerbo2019price,dicerbo2020betti} for real and complex cusped manifolds with dimension at least 3 with implicit constants.
+It uses explicit computations for the series expansions of harmonic functions and an inequality bounding $L^{\infty}$-norm of a $1$-form on a ball $B$ by its $L^2$-norm on $B$, reminiscent of the mean value property of harmonic functions.
+Di Cerbo and Stern have done similar $L^\infty$ estimates in \cite{dicerbo2019harmonic,dicerbo2019price,dicerbo2020betti} for real and complex cusped manifolds with dimension $\geq 3$ with implicit constants.